palasthotel/grid/readme.txt

 == Changelog ==

 = 1.7.10 =
+* Feature: Extendable posts box with two new filter grid_posts_box_content_structure and grid_posts_box_query_args
+* Bugfix: Recursion fix with posts placed on posts that are placed on these posts
 * Bugfix: Prevent rendering grid in case of empty get_the_excerpt call

 = 1.7.9 =